Hanal Pixán: When the underworld joins us to celebrate.

 Pre-Hispanic cultures throughout our country had a huge respect for death and had different celebrations for life after death.
 The Maya culture is not the exception as they have a big role in this enigmatic Mexican tradition.

-For the ancient inhabitants of the Yucatan peninsula and its surroundings, the ‘Day of the Dead’ has a significant cultural value and, unlike other places where these types of traditions are popular, the Mayas distinguished themselves by having their own traditions when it comes to death celebrations.
+For the ancient inhabitants of the Yucatan peninsula and its surroundings, the ‘Day of the Dead’ has a significant cultural value.
+Unlike other places where these types of traditions are popular.
+The Mayas distinguished themselves by having their own traditions when it comes to death celebrations.

 The Hanal Pixan as part of the Maya mythology